 Yes, it is possible to pay the fee on more than one card.
 Instructions will be provided when you reach the payment stage.

-Which exemption reason should I select in the Application Portal?
+Which exemption reason should I select in the application portal?

 - US Federal Loan recipient: Select if you have applied for or have been awarded the federal loan.

-- Do not require a Tier 4 general student visa, as hold another immigration status: Select if you will come to study at Leeds but not on the Tier 4 General student visa, eg EU passport holder, indefinite leave to remain, Tier 2 visa.
+- Do not require a Tier 4 (General) student visa, as hold another immigration status: Select if you will come to study at Leeds but not on the Tier 4 (General) student visa, eg EU passport holder, indefinite leave to remain, Tier 2 visa.

 View details of which evidence to upload if you have sponsorship.
 Please do not upload evidence of a scholarship application.
 There is also no need to provide any evidence if you confirm that you will be paying the deposit.

-Do I get a payment receipt when I pay the deposit
+Do I get a payment receipt when I pay the deposit?

 If you pay via Flywire or online card payment (as is recommended) then you will receive a confirmation of payment by email.
 If you pay via bank transfer then you do not automatically receive a payment receipt.
 The University of Leeds does not issue receipts.

-Flywire and Card Payment 3 working days
+Flywire or card payment 3 working days

 Bank transfer 10 working days